Eye-Catching Christmas Food Ideas

-The first recipe is an adorable baked potato snowman and you can find it at Annabel Karmel.
-If you happen to live in a place where it doesn't snow, this might be a fun way to make the kids get in the Christmas mood.
+The first recipe is an adorable baked potato snowman that you can find at Annabel Karmel.
+If you happen to live in a place where it doesn't snow, this might be a fun way to get the kids in the Christmas mood.

 You can also surprise the little ones with a main dish that looks like Rudolph.
 This creative reindeer potato is stuffed with a mixture of butternut squash, potato, mustard, Parmesan cheese, milk and butter and would make a pretty cool side dish for adults too.
 You can get the recipe at Popsugar.com.